replicatedhq/help-center/content/schedulers/_index.md

                 <div class='flex1 flex-column flex-verticalCenter u-lineHeight--normal left-content'>
                     <span class="logo dockerSwarmLogo"></span>
                     <h5>Docker Swarm + Replicated</h5>
-                    <p>Docker Swarm is great if you have existing docker-compose files and want to target servers running Docker 1.13.1 or newer.
-Replicated supports deploying Swarm services to a swarm cluster.
+                    <p>Docker Swarm is great if you have existing docker-compose files and want to target servers running Docker 1.13.1 or newer.</p><p>Replicated supports deploying Swarm services to a swarm cluster.
 On operating systems supporting Docker 1.13.1 or later, you can provide an appliance-like enterprise experience using the Swarm scheduler, using your existing docker-compose.yml.</p>
                 </div>
                 <div class='flex1 flex-column u-paddingLeft--most flex-verticalCenter right-content'>
                     <ul class="pros-list">